csonuryilmaz/heybot/heybot/README.md

 Optional Parameters:

 - ISSUE_STATUS= Check status of newly added issue with this defined value.
 If empty, there will be no status check.

+Internal Parameters:

+- LAST_ISSUE= Last issue number that has been notified about.
+(This parameter will be modified by *heybot* after each execution.)
+If doesn't have value, 0 assumed.

 Example: